conda-incubator/conda-store/docusaurus-docs/conda-store/references/configuration-options.md

 `ContainerRegistry.container_registries` dictionary of registries_url
 to upload built container images with callable function to configure registry instance with credentials.
-Example configuration shown bellow.
+Example configuration shown below.
 Some registries are more complex to setup such as ECR, GCR, etc. `password` is often the token generated from the AWS, GCP, Azure, and Digital Ocean clients.